-PYROMAN - See how many homes you can torch and hom many fire trucks you can blow up.
+PYROMAN - See how many homes you can torch and home many fire trucks you can blow up.

-ASSASSIN - See how many top world leaders you can bump off in a month e blow away in the allotted time.
+ASSASSIN - See how many top world leaders you can bump off in a month.e blow away in the allotted time.

-SURVIVAL - See how many World War II survivors you can keep from invading your nuclear bomb shelter bump off before they eat you up.

-for food and medication.
+SURVIVAL - See how many World War ${\Lambda}^{I}$ II survivors you can keep from invading your nuclear bomb shelter for food and medication.